wellwelwel/svps/README.md

 ![MySQL](https://img.shields.io/badge/MySQL-8.x-blue)

 You can automatically create **Node.js** (**LTS**) and **PHP** (**8.2**) services and work on them in `/var/containers/domains`**`/your_domain`**.
-Also, this allows to create an default page `index.html` and use an exclusive **MySQL** database for each domain.
+Also, it allows to create a default page `index.html` and use an exclusive **MySQL** database for each domain.

 ```js
 export default defineConfig({